suhelahmad7860/suhel-git/README.md

 # suhel-git
-This is my first git repository
+This is my first git repository.
+Author : Suhel Ahmad